How to Murder a Rich Uncle: Production

 It was Patrick's first film as director although he had directed for the stage.
 He hade made Prize of Gold for Warwick and mentioned that he wished to direct.
 He was offered the chance to act and direct while making Raintree County in Hollywood.
 He returned to do some location work in late December 1956 then did a week's rehearsal starting 1 January 1957.
+Filmink called it " the first time the company made either a comedy or a film without an American star."